Ninth-Grade Academy (9GA) Overview

-New this year!
-All ninth grade students will take Freshman Seminar, a course being offered for the first time in the 2019-2020 school year.
-Freshman Seminar is a credit based course designed to assist ninth grade students with their first year of high school.
+All ninth grade students will take Freshman Seminar.
+Freshman Seminar is a credit-based course designed to assist ninth grade students with their first year of high school.
 The course will help students develop their understanding of who they are as learners, community members and individuals by effectively applying the knowledge, attitudes, and skills necessary to understand and manage emotions, establish and achieve positive goals and relationships, and make responsible decisions.

 Specifics that will be addressed in the course are:

 To help students adjust to their first year of high school

 Providing students with key academic behaviors for success

 Identify, develop, and strengthen necessary attitudes, behaviors and skills to succeed in school, college, career & life

 Assisting students with academic problems

 Promote a positive school climate with awareness of diversity and tolerance